26 Aug Women’s Voices? They’ve Been There All Along

 “I started to use my strong voice when I realized that all the people around me were aware that they were enslaving me, that they had me in captivity, they were taking over my freedom and my body totally from my own decisions.
 I felt so empty and at the same time very cowardly because I could not tell my truth.
 With my heart tired of so much pain I felt that I would die.
 A very strong voice inside me said to fight for my freedom.
 I should be strong.
 I should not keep quiet.
 I should raise my voice and shout to the world all the horror I lived.
-With my strong voice and I am now expressing my fury, and never again will people bind me more against my will because what I want is freedom.
-I am now here to help, because all women have rights and voices regardless of their color, race, religion or social class, we deserve equality and to express ourselves freely and all live in freedom.”
+With my strong voice I am now expressing my fury.
+Never again will people bind me against my will because what I want is freedom.
+I am now here to help, because all women have rights and voices regardless of their color, race, religion or social class.
+We deserve equality and to express ourselves freely and all live in freedom.”

 This woman’s decision was made at a moment when she was at her lowest, and it was a decision to live.
 That was her power—the declaration, to herself first, of her own humanity.

 That is what your “voice” is.
 It’s the outlet for your soul.
 It is your humanity reminding you that it’s there.
 Once this woman let it out, even though she was still in captivity, she was already free.

 Our humanity will assert itself in moments of greatest distress.
 That’s the little voice you hear telling you not to give up.
 And it’s inside all of us.
 (The reason it’s said that you have to “find” your voice is because it’s already there, waiting for you to let it out.)

 So why do women hold back?
 Because the act of speaking sometimes involves risk, and as long as our fear is bigger than our resolve, we keep our mouths shut.